top of page

 PARTNERS

-Urban curators is an independent agency and an interdisciplinary team from Kyiv that creates Space, Community, Identity and Dialog between them.
+URBAN CURATORS is an independent agency and an interdisciplinary team from Kyiv that creates Space, Community, Identity and dialogue between them.

 • Ivano-Frankivsk National Technical University of Oil and Gas